Chapter 1, Laws 3-4(a)

 The Talmud writes similarly regarding Joseph.
 If a handsome man is brought

 his desires got the better of him, they'll respond, "Were you better-looking

 than Joseph?"
-(A different version: "Were you more
+(A different version: "Were you more challenged than Joseph?"

 My teacher.
 R. Yochanan Zweig (www.talmudicu.edu) posed a very simple

-the poor?
+poor?
 Either way you look at it, what role did Hillel play?
 If what he did

 is within the ability of the average individual, then we should behave as he

 regardless of his precedent!
 It is within our ability, so, we would suppose,

 G-d expects it of us.
 And if he did what only a superman could, how could we

 be expected to follow just because he pulled it off?
-What
+What bearing does his

-know what we are capable of.
+what we are capable of.
 We take our cues from our surroundings.
 How much

 charity can we give?
 How much time can we devote to study and community

 causes?
 How frugally can we live?
-We never even really ask
+We never even really ask ourselves such

-be any greater than their surroundings.
-In fact, they put much effort into
+than their surroundings.
+In fact, they put much effort into *not* standing

-not standing

 out before the neighbors.
-And without role models
+And without role models better than we, we

 This, explained R. Zweig, is the primary lesson of the greats mentioned in

-in which in lived.
+-- and recognizing what he could be.
 Likewise, Hillel and R. Elazar did not

 just follow the crowd.
 They reached for their own stars.
-They saw what they were able to do; they were not bound by environment or societal
+They saw what

+*they* were able to do; they were not bound by environment or societal

 conventions.
 And by so doing, we today are blessed with living examples of

-just how great a human being can achieve.
-G-d does expect more of us today
+just how great a human being can be.
+G-d *does* expect more of us today

 I think this message is crucial for understanding the Rambam.
 We must not